briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 In RowView, made image format similar to image format in DetailView (rounded).
 In DetailView, when user is editing, user will be prompted by "Enter...", with the text being changed to gray.

+Adding edit button to navigation bar in DetailView, to keep consistency with app.

+30/04/23